RoganDawes/P4wnP1_aloa/README.md

       --port string   The port on which the P4wnP1 RPC server is listening (default "50051")
 ```

+The command has a bunch of flags, but there exists a bunch of changeable USB settings, too.
-A ton of options, deploying our defined USB setup could be done like this:
+Deploying our defined USB setup could be done like this, using the CLI:

 ```
 root@kali:~# P4wnP1_cli usb set \